 - Handcrafters who produce soap, cosmetics and candles

 - Vendors who provide products and services to handcrafters

 - Businesses that sell private label handcrafted soap, cosmetics and candles

 To best serve different needs among those in the industry, the HSCG offers a range of membership options:

 Handcrafter: For those who make handcrafted soap, cosmetics, and candles.
 There are three levels of this type of membership:

-Those who make and sell handcrafted soap, cosmetics and candles.
-Insurance is available to purchase for those in the United States as well as Canadian members (except those in Quebec).
+For companies who make and sell handcrafted soap, cosmetics and candles.
+Insurance is available to purchase for those in the United States as well as Canadian Members (except those in Quebec).

 For those who make handcrafted soap and/or cosmetics, but do not yet sell to the public.

 For those who were members but no longer sell handcrafted soap or cosmetics, yet wish to maintain a connection with the industry.